windkh/node-red-contrib-shelly/README.md

 If you only want to get the current status of the switch without turning on or off you should leave the msg.payload blank.
 This is useful, when you want to poll for the status cyclically.

-The output of the node is an array of status objects for every reley of the switch:
+The output of the node is an array of status objects for every relay of the switch:

 ```